SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex2pp4.png" width="70%">

-You now know how to create a custom password policy that you can use for additional protection of your applications.
+Now you know how to create a custom password policy that you can use for additional protection of your applications.
 We now want to add the pasword policy to an application.

 9. Navigate to **"Applications & Resources" -> "Applications"**.
-Select one application on thr left and choose on the right side **"Authentication & Access" -> "Policies"**.
+Select one application on the left and choose on the right side **"Authentication & Access" -> "Policies"**.

 <br><img src="/exercises/ex2/images/addpp1.png" width="70%">